abztrakt/UW-Wordpress-Theme/README.md

   and edit as little as possible of this theme's code by overriding and adding files via the child theme.

 **Important: The Web Team does not provide support for sites running our theme but not hosted by us.
-This includes special features, documentation, and training that is provided to sites we host.
+This includes special features, documentation, and training that we provide only to sites we host.
 If you find a bug, please send your bug fix to us.
 If the bug is on our end, we will update it with the next release.

 **Please note: the theme that was originally here has been moved to the 2011 branch.